eco1018/aura/README.md

 # 🌿 aura

-**aura** is an immersive, emotionally intelligent iOS app for users practicing Dialectical Behavior Therapy (DBT).
+**Aura** is an immersive, emotionally intelligent iOS app for users practicing Dialectical Behavior Therapy (DBT).
 Designed with fluid motion, organic UI, and a personalized DBT diary card system, aura supports self-awareness, emotion regulation, and skill-based healing — with future-ready AI insights and real-time coaching.

 > "Healing is not linear — but it can be beautiful."